secwexen/aapp-mart/SECURITY.md

 - Security issues will be tracked via a **ticket system or CVE** where applicable
 - Coordinated disclosure will be handled in collaboration with the reporter

+## CVE Process

+Where applicable, security vulnerabilities may be assigned a **CVE (Common Vulnerabilities and Exposures)** identifier.
+We will coordinate with the reporter to request and publish CVEs for confirmed issues, ensuring transparency and industry-standard tracking.

+## Disclosure Timeline

+- **Critical vulnerabilities** will be disclosed publicly within **30 days** of confirmation, or sooner if a fix/mitigation is available.
+- **High/Medium severity issues** will be disclosed within **60 days**.
+- **Low severity issues** may be disclosed at the discretion of the maintainers.

+This timeline ensures a balance between responsible disclosure and timely communication to the community.

 ## Supported Versions

 Security updates are provided **only for the latest stable release** of AAPP-MART (currently `v0.3.0-alpha`).